Boundary phase transitions of two-dimensional quantum critical XXZ model: Boundary critical behavior with a dangling two-leg ladder

 Combining the results of the symmetric and the antisymmetric sectors, we find four phases of the two-leg ladder.
-In order to characterize these phases, we define $\vec{S}=\vec{\sigma}-\vec{\tau}$ and express it in terms of boson fields,
+In order to characterize these phases, we define $\vec{S}=\vec{\sigma}-\vec{\tau}$ if the interchain coupling is antiferromagnetic and express it in terms of boson fields, \begin{widetext}